 How To Get Involved

 The Loveland CAL is hosted right here on TLYCBlog.com!
-Check this post weekly and find the objective for the week in the bulleted list below:
+Check below for the weekly objectives:

 When completing your section, share your progress using the CAL hashtag #LovelandCAL on Instagram, and be sure to tag @TLYarnCrafts and @HueLoco so we can see and share your work!
 I’ll be checking the hashtag and reposting my favorites throughout the crochet along.
 You can also share in the TLYC Makers Facebook group – click here to join.